adambard/learnxinyminutes-docs/tcsh.html.markdown

 # input (stdin) of the process for "grep key"; and likewise for the process
 # for "less".

-# the `ls', the `grep' and the `less' are programs of Unix and they have their
+# The `ls', the `grep' and the `less' are programs of Unix and they have their
 # own man-page.
 The `pipe' mechanism is part of the kernel but the syntax
 # and the control is job of the shell, the tcsh in our case.